SurrealPartisan/shiofaioth/README.md

 # Shiofaioth (Ciofaiod)
 Shiofaioth is an anarchist and feminist engineered language (engelang).
 It's purpose is to be as unsuitable for authoritarian propaganda as possible, so that it is difficult to hide power structures behind word choices.
+A secondary goal is certain kind of airy, whispery aesthetics.
 Shiofaioth is a work in progress, and this document will be updated.

 ## Phonology and ortography
 ### Consonants